pramsey/crunchyblog/intarraytags/index.md

     pg_total_relation_size('tags'));
 ```

-Once the data are loaded, we need the **most important part** an index on the `cat_tags` integer array.
+Once the data are loaded, we need the **most important part** -- an index on the `cat_tags` integer array.

 ```sql
 CREATE INDEX cats_array_x ON cats_array USING GIN (cat_tags);
 ```

-This [GIN index](https://www.postgresql.org/docs/current/gin-intro.html) is a perfect fit for indexing collections (like our array) where there is a fixed and finite number of values in the collection (our ten tags).
-While Postgres ships with an [intarray](https://www.postgresql.org/docs/current/intarray.html) extension, the core support for arrays and array indexes have caught up with and rendered much of the extension redundant.
+This [GIN index](https://www.postgresql.org/docs/current/gin-intro.html) is a perfect fit for indexing collections (like our array) where there is a fixed and finite number of values in the collection (like our ten tags).
+While Postgres ships with an [intarray](https://www.postgresql.org/docs/current/intarray.html) extension, the core [support for arrays and array indexes](https://www.postgresql.org/docs/current/functions-array.html) have caught up with and rendered much of the extension redundant.

 As before, we will test common tag-based use cases.